Collective Buckling in Metal-Organic Framework Materials: Application to MOF-5

 \section{Application to MOF-5}

-Having established the mean-field framework, we now apply the theory to a specific material.
-MOF-5 is a paradigmatic metal-organic framework with the chemical sum formula [Zn$_4$O(bdc)$_3$], where bdc stands for 1,4-benzenedicarboxylate~\cite{Li1999}.
-It crystallizes in a cubic lattice, with a nearest-neighbour distance of 12.9~\AA~between two zinc oxide clusters (see Fig.~\ref{fig:potential}(a) and (b)).
-Due to an alternating torsion of bdc molecules, the lattice constant is twice as large.
-MOF-5 is a soft material with a calculated bulk modulus of 15.37~GPa~\cite{Yang2010}.
+Having established the mean-field framework, we now \nh{consider} a specific material \nh{as an illustrative example}.
+MOF-5 is a paradigmatic metal-organic framework with the chemical sum formula [Zn$_4$O(bdc)$_3$], where bdc stands for 1,4-benzenedicarboxylate \cite{Li1999}.
+It crystallizes in a cubic lattice, with a nearest-neighbour distance of 12.9~\AA~between two zinc oxide \nh{centers} (see Fig.~\ref{fig:potential}(a) and (b)).
+Due to an alternating torsion of \nh{the} bdc molecules, the lattice constant is twice as large.
+MOF-5 is a soft material with a calculated bulk modulus of 15.37~GPa~\cite{Yang2010}. \nh{Despite its mechanical softness, the present description remains within the small-strain regime, which is required to justify the reduction to a single buckling coordinate.}

-To estimate the effective buckling potential $V_{\text{eff}}(b)$, we performed ab initio calculations in the framework of the density functional theory using the Vienna Ab initio Simulation Package (VASP)~\cite{vasp}.
-The generalized gradient approximation of Perdew, Burke and Ernzerhof~\cite{perdew1996generalized} was employed with a cut-off energy of 400~eV.
-For the unstrained configuration, we relaxed the bdc molecule to its computational groundstate, which is $\approx 4.5\%$ larger than experimentally observed in MOF-5~\cite{Lock2010}.
-In all calculations the linker axis was aligned in the $x$-direction, while the benzene ring was constrained to the $xy$-plane.
-The displacement due to buckling was applied in $z$-direction, perpendicular to the molecular plane.
+To estimate the effective buckling potential $V_{\text{eff}}(b)$, we performed ab initio calculations in the framework of the density functional theory using the Vienna Ab initio Simulation Package (VASP) \cite{vasp}.
+The generalized gradient approximation of Perdew, Burke and Ernzerhof \cite{perdew1996generalized} was employed with a cut-off energy of 400~eV.
+For the unstrained configuration, we relaxed the bdc molecule to its computational ground state, which is $\approx 4.5\%$ larger than experimentally observed in MOF-5~\cite{Lock2010}. \nh{For the analysis, we introduce a coordinate system $(x,y,z)$ attached to an individual linker.} In all calculations, the linker axis was aligned along the $x$-direction, while the benzene ring was constrained to the $xy$-plane.
+The displacement due to buckling was applied along the $z$-direction, perpendicular to the molecular plane.
 We then decreased the molecular length successively and calculated the total energy for a sine-shaped displacement with varying amplitude.
 The energy against the buckling mode coordinate is shown in Fig.~\ref{fig:potential}(c) for an external strain up to 4\%.
 It can clearly be seen that the total energy (effective potential) takes the form of a double-well potential, which can be approximated by $V_{\text{eff}}(b) = -\mu\, b^2 + \nu/2\, b^4$.
 For sufficiently high strain $\geq 2\%$, we find $\mu > 0$ and a corresponding non-zero minimum in the buckling coordinate.

 To quantify the coupling between the linkers, we further computed the Born effective charge \eqref{3EffCharge} from the response of the dipole moment to a sinusoidal displacement of the bdc linker.
 Choosing the soft buckling mode $v^{(1)}$ as a sine and accounting for the atomic masses, we obtain a mode dipole vector of $d_z = 8.60869\times 10^{-2} e/\sqrt{\text{u}}$, see Eq.~\eqref{3DipoleApprox}.
 This quantity is independent of strain, in contrast to the parameter $\mu$ and $\nu$ that determine the effective potential.